shanemileham/levelupmylife/_content/personal-development/personal-branding.md

 - **Your Personality**
   - Bio: What's your story?
 If someone were to retell it, what would they say?
   - Passion: What topics or tasks bring you pleasure?
+- **Traits/Values/Beliefs**
+  - What authentic values do you want to communicate and uphold on your mission?
+  - What beliefs do you have that are crucial to your brand or mission?
+  - What beliefs/values do you want to avoid?
+Who/what makes you angry/sad?
-- **Your Value**
+- **Expressions/Passions**
-  - Execution: What can you do better than most people?
-  - Credibility: What's your track record?
-Why should people trust you can deliver?
+  - What are habits or actions that come from your chosen values?
+  - What's the story you want to tell?
+What beliefs do you want to prove right?
+Who is the protagonist?
+What's the lesson?

 ### Direction
 _Decide on what direction you want to take your brand_